top of page

 Screenshot 2025-08-14 at 10.50.29 PM.png

-- Architecture as made, thought, and taught—as enmeshed with power and ideas, social concerns, intellectual and public debates, and diverse forms of cultural production
+Architecture as made, thought, and taught—enmeshed with power and ideas, social concerns, intellectual and public debates, and diverse forms of cultural production

-- Material ends and means of extraction, refinement, trade, labor, and construction
+Designed constructions as the material ends and means of extraction, refinement, trade, and the labor associated with each

-- Sites, institutions, media, events, and practices which have come to hold meaning in architectural discourse
+Sites, institutions, media, events, and practices that have come to hold meaning in architectural discourse

-- Cultural concerns with the future and the past as a basis for architectural theory
+Concerns with both the past and the future as a basis for architectural theory

-- The conceptual writing practices of history, theory, criticism, and revision.
+The conceptual writing practices of history, theory, and criticism

 Modern Architecture of South Asia